heimrichhannot/contao-news-pagination-bundle/README.md

 # News Pagination

-This bundle offers automatic content pagination for the news reader.
+This bundle offers automatic content pagination for the core news reader module and the [heimrichhannot/contao-reader-bundle](https://github.com/heimrichhannot/contao-reader-bundle).

 ## Features